keboola/developers-docs/extend/registration/deployment.md

 {: .image-popup}
 ![Screenshot -- Account details](/extend/registration/portal-service-account-2.png)

-Note both username and password.
+Notice both the username and the password.

 ## Step 2 --- Add Deploy Script
-Add the following deploy script to your repository, let's name it `deploy.sh`
+Add the following deploy script to your repository; name it `deploy.sh`.

 {% highlight bash %}
 #!/bin/bash